oszuidwest/zwfm-metadata/README.md

 }
 ```

-With `payloadMappingOmitEmpty: true`, empty fields are excluded.
+With `omitEmpty: true`, empty fields are excluded.
 For example, if there's no artist:
 ```json
 {
   "item": {